mvanderkamp/westures/readme.md

 #### Options
 * `options.numInputs` *optional* - The number of inputs to trigger the event.
 	* Default: 1
+* `options.threshold` *optional* - The minimum number of pixels the input has to move to trigget this gesture.
+   * Default: 1

 #### Example
 ```